marcinkuzminski/rhodecode/README.rst

   The app should gain a lot of speed and become much more responsible.
   For installation instructions You can visit: http://ask.github.com/celery/getting-started/index.html.
-- All needed configs are inside rhodecode ie. celeryconfig.py , production.ini
-  You can configure the email, ports, loggers, workers from there.
+- All needed configs are inside rhodecode sources ie. celeryconfig.py, development.ini, production.ini You can configure the email, ports, loggers, workers from there.
 - For full text search You can either put crontab entry for `python /var/www/rhodecode/rhodecode/lib/indexers/daemon.py incremental <path_to_repos>` or run indexer from admin panel.
-This will scann the repos given in the application setup or given path for daemon.py and each scann in incremental mode will scann only changed files,
+This will scann the repos given in the application setup or given path for daemon.py and each scann in incremental mode will scann only changed files.
-  Hg Update hook must be activated to index the content it's enabled by default after setup